 What is the recommended target population for each program?
 [Back to top]

-Both programs are designed for youth/teens who identify as African American or Black and at least one caregiver who can attend the program with the youth/teen.
-SAAF is designed for youth ages 10-14 and SAAF-T is designed for teens aged 14-16.
+- SAAF: Youth between the ages 10-14 who identify as African American or Black and at least one caregiver who can attend the sessions with the youth.

 Would it be appropriate for SAAF or SAAF-T to be implemented with age groups other than those suggested (e.g., 10-14 for SAAF and 14-16 for SAAF-T)?
 [Back to top]

-The SAAF Programs were written to address specific developmental stages and the typical experiences and concerns of youth and teens at these stages.
 SAAF was tested with youth 11-12 years old.
 Given the relatively similar developmental experiences, the target group was expanded to include youth ages 10-14.
 The program was not tested on younger youth or older adolescents.
 SAAF-T was tested with teens 15-16 years old and expanded to include youth aged 14.
 The program was not tested on younger adolescents, older teens or young adults.
-While the ages above are what is recommended, agencies can consult with CFR’s Dissemination Coordinators to discuss considerations for implementing the programs with other ages.

 Can the programs be adapted?
 How much flexibility is there?
 [Back to top]